 Videos about the Heritage Trail and of the opening event can be seen at:

 Eaglesham Heritage Trail opening event

 Whitelee Windfarm are capable of producing up to 322MW of electricity.
 On the same day that the windfarm was officially switched-on, approval was granted by the Scottish Government to extend the site by another 130 MW (36 turbines).
-A second extension, which will add a further 140MW (39 turbines), has also been approved.
-Construction on both extensions will be carried out at the same time, starting in 2010, with completion expected in 2012.
+A second extension added a further 140MW (39 turbines) and completed in 2012.
 The visitor centre which contains an exhibition room, learning hub, café with a viewing deck and also a shop is managed by Glasgow Science Centre.
 A network of 56 miles of paths gives walkers, cyclists and horse riders access to the local countryside.